junxit/us-congress-bills-114/bill.md

 - **(a)** *In general* If a department or agency of the Federal Government intentionally or willfully violates the privacy and civil liberties guidelines issued by the Attorney General under section 4(b), the United States shall be liable to a person injured by such violation in an amount equal to the sum of—
   - **(1)** the actual damages sustained by the person as a result of the violation or $1,000, whichever is greater; and
-  - **(2)** the costs of the action together with reasonable attorney fees as determined by the court.
+  - **(2)** reasonable attorney fees as determined by the court and other litigation costs reasonably incurred in any case under this subsection in which the complainant has substantially prevailed.
 - **(b)** *Venue* An action to enforce liability created under this section may be brought in the district court of the United States in—
   - **(1)** the district in which the complainant resides;
   - **(2)** the district in which the principal place of business of the complainant is located;